Morxos/wasmweavercode/README.md

 	- tar -xvzf wasm-tools-1.230.0-x86_64-linux.tar.gz
 	- export PATH="path/to/wasm-tools-1.230.0-x86_64-linux/:$PATH" # Add wasm-tools binary to path

-#### Exemplary Tool Us
+#### Examples
 The following scenarios demonstrate how to use the tool for different tasks, such as code generation with high-level rewards and LLM benchmarking.
-    All All samples can be found in the "experiments/training" folder.
+All samples can be found in the "experiments/training" folder.

 ##### 1. DRL Guided Generation with Alignment and Length Reward
 	- python3 experiments/training/drl_generator.py